Coaspe/riot_api/README.md

 ---

-Unofficial packages provide easy ways to use the Riot API in Dart language.
+Unofficial packages provide easy ways to use the Riot API from Dart.

-These pacakages aren't endorsed by Riot Games and don't reflect the views or opinions of Riot Games or anyone officially involved in producing or managing Riot Games properties.
+These packages aren't endorsed by Riot Games and don't reflect the views or opinions of Riot Games or anyone officially involved in producing or managing Riot Games properties.
 Riot Games, and all associated properties are trademarks or registered trademarks of Riot Games, Inc.

 - League of Legends api
   - CHAMPION-MASTERY-V4